Capicheee/app/README.md

 # React + Vite

+The template doesn't have the modules.
+Install everything by using npm create vite@latest app -- --template react

+DO NOT IMPORT THE REPOSITORY

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: